cs905s/md-in-blogger/README.md

    6. Save your post.
 Preview or Publish the post.
    7. Now go and start [mastering Markdown at Github](https://guides.github.com/features/mastering-markdown/)
+   8. If you don't have a Markdown editor, use [StackEdit](https://stackedit.io/editor) for a browser Markdown editor.
 ## How it works.

    1. Finds `pre` elements marked with `class='markdown'` with jQuery.